Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 Now the bot will probably display a message like this:

 > Found no army presets matching the filter 'farm'.

+Or, in case your account has no army presets configured at all, it shows this message:

+> Did not find any army presets.
+Maybe loading is not completed yet.

+In any case, we need to configure at least one army preset before the bot can start farming.

 ### Configuring Army Presets